vinceangeloni/Covey/README.md

 # Covey

-Covey is a minimal, family-focused calendar that brings your iCloud calendars into a calm, focused web interface.
-It can run locally on a computer or server and can be added to an iPhone or iPad Home Screen like an app.
+Covey is a minimal, family-focused calendar that brings your iCloud calendars into beautifully designed interface that can live anywhere in your home.
+It can run locally on a computer or server or can be added to an iPad Home Screen like an app.
+No third party services or subscriptions needed.

 ## Features